Tusubira - We Have Hope

 Tusubira - We Have Hope works with NGOs in rural villages of Uganda to address issues that perpetuate poverty by providing education and community development programs.
 We do this because every youth deserves an opportunity to thrive, to become a contributing member of a healthy productive community, and to be free from extreme poverty.

 12113 SE 43rd Street

 Bellevue, WA 98006

-Together with our local partners, we established Yana Community High School in Nawanende village, Kamuli district, to increase access to secondary education for youth in that community.
-The school has 55 students and 8 teachers, and is registered with Ministry of Education.
-With our Yana Community High School approach, the school environment is focused on leadership, community-building, participation, sharing information, and will provide a venue for vocational training during school recess.
+In 2017, together with our local partners, we established Yana Community High School in Nawanende village, Kamuli district, to increase access to secondary education for youth in that community.
+The school has 100 students and 10 teachers, and is registered with Ministry of Education.
+With our Yana Community High School approach, the school environment is focused on leadership, community-building, participation, and vocational training.

 We support women's groups by providing training, and small business grants, to ensure that they have the ability to support themselves and their families.
 Their small business projects include group agriculture and selling jewelry.
-In 2016, the women were trained in sweater-making, and this year they hope to start making school sweaters for local schools.
+In 2016, the women were trained in sweater-making skills with which they can make school sweaters for local schools.

-Through input of our community partners, we fund impact projects including health initiatives, special education needs, and infrastructure assets which improve quality of life and reduce extreme poverty in the village.
+Through input of our community partners, we fund impactful projects including health initiatives, special education needs, and infrastructure assets which improve quality of life and reduce extreme poverty in the village.